stjude/RNAIndel/docs/walkthrough/README.md

                        -v ./sampledataset/sample.gatk.vcf.gz \
 ```

-The output VCF reports the expressed coding indels called from the 2 methods.
+The output [VCF](test.vcf) reports the expressed coding indels called from the 2 methods.
 Each indel is annoated in INFO field for prdicted class (somatic, germline, artifact) and by which caller it was detected (built-in, external, both).
 In this example, indels predicted as somatic are:
 ```
-chr10   87957917    AC   GGCCCATGG  CALLER=both
-chr10   87957955    C    CCTGGGTT   CALLER=both
+CHROM   POS         REF  ALT        INFO chr10   87957917    AC   GGCCCATGG  predicted_class=somatic;...;CALLER=both chr10   87957955    C    CCTGGGTT   predicted_class=somatic;...;CALLER=both
 ```
 These *PTEN* indels are called by the built-in and GATK HaplotypeCaller.
 The first indel is reported as a complex indel AC>GGCCCATGG.